The Spotted Deer: Dev Yavrusu

 In a Turkish tale collected from informant Zeynep Doğan, from Adıyaman, with the title Dev Yavrusu ("The Young Dev"), an old couple walks somewhere and the woman complains about her thirst.
 She then drinks some water from a dev's footprint, and, nine months later, gives birth to a son in dev form.
 When he is three years old, he goes to the mountains in the morning, and returns at night.
 When he is twenty years old, he asks his parents to find him a bride, and suggests the local pasha's daughter.
 His parents question his choice, but he fills a basin of gold and tells his parents to take is as a gift to the pasha.
 His mother goes to the palace to give him the basin, but, on finding the monarch in prayer, she leaves the object there and goes home before she is found out.
 The next day, the giant son gives another golden basin to his mother and sends her again, and again the monarch is in prayer, but this time the concubines spot her.
 The third day, the woman goes to the palace again with the golden basin, and the concubines capture her and take her to the pasha.
 She explains her son wishes to marry his daughter.
-The pasha agrees, but sets three tasks: first hi, for him to build a palace more magnificent than the pasha's and surrounded by trees, in a way the princess's feet cannot touch the ground; second, furnish the mansion with a carpet so that half remains empty; thirdly, provide a cluster of grapes for his soldier to eat and not diminish the fruits.
+The pasha agrees, but sets three tasks: first, for him to build a palace more magnificent than the pasha's and surrounded by trees, in a way the princess's feet cannot touch the ground; second, furnish the mansion with a carpet so that half remains empty; thirdly, provide a cluster of grapes for his soldiers to eat and not diminish the fruits.
 The giant son provides the three requests (he uses a neighbour's hand mill for the palace, and asks his mother to buy a carpet and a grape for the other two).
 Resigned, the pasha marries his daughter to the giant son.
 On the wedding night, the giant son takes off his skin and becomes a handsome youth, then puts on the disguise in the morning.
 After six months, the pasha pays a visit to his daughter and asks her about her husband.
 The princess reveals about the giant's skin, and the pasha suspects the disguise is in the house somewhere.
 He finds it up a pillar and burns it.
 The giant son, without his skin, returns at night and discovers his disguise is burnt, then blames his wife for it, telling her he will depart and she will only find him if she wears down a pair of iron shoes.
 He then leaves.
 After he vanishes, she dons the iron shoes and makes a long journey, until, feeling tired, stops to rest by a tree.
 Her husband, Dev Yavrusu finds his wife near the tree and says he is living with a witch who wants to marry him to her daughter, but he will ask if he can take his human wife in.
 After he explains the situation, the witch agrees to take her in as a servant, and forces her on tasks.
 First, the witch gives the princess a black cloth and orders her to wash it white, for she will use it to make a quilt for her daughter.
 The princess takes the black cloth to the river; her husband utters a spell, then throws it in the river, where it becomes white.